thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 ### Additional Considerations

-When defining the inheritance list for a class or interface, follow these rules:

-1. When importing partials (concrete classes or their interfaces), they must be ordered from the most specific (newer dependencies) to the most general (base dependencies).

-    ```pseudo
-    class Cat
-    └── class WithAgility
-        └── class WithAge
-            └── class WithBase
-    ```

-    The base class (concrete or interface) is always at the bottom of the list of partials.

-2. In a concrete class, its interface `ImplementsInterface` must be at the bottom of the chain.
+1. When importing the interface `ImplementsInterface`, it must be placed at the bottom of the inheritance chain.
 This allows it to be overridden by other classes.

     ```pseudo
     class MyClass